HighIander/mattermost-exporter/README.md

 # Mattermost Exporter

 This unpacked browser extension injects an `export` button into Mattermost pages Simply go to Mattermost and click the export button to get started.
 The exported data can be conveniently viewed offline, and be imported to Matrix using the matrix-mattermost-importer extension (https://github.com/highIander/matrix-mattermost-importer).

+**Plese note the Standalone Viewer note at the end of this document!**

 License: None (use as you like).
 No liability is taken by the author!